AusClimateService/npcp/reports/phase1/phase1_report.md

 but bias correction of the RCM output made no difference (Figure 1a,b and 2a,b; e.g. Figure 7).
 In contrast, the QDC method was associated with smaller biases than the RCM data.
-This is presumably related to the fact that the QDC (delta change) method pertubs the observed training data
+This is presumably related to the fact that the QDC (delta change) method perturbs the observed training data
 (which did a good job of representing the WSDI and CSDI; e.g. Figure 7h), whereas the bias correction methods act on the model data.